gregmarine/danhaugermusic_web/src/pages/blog/2025-03-01-teacher-schmeacher.md

 When people learn about the three major career paths I have enjoyed, I usually get the following reactions.

 1. “Oh, you were a firefighter.
 I could never do that!”
 2. “Oh, you are a trumpet player.
-I used to play fourth chair harmonium in my posts econdary grammar school when I was in kindergarten.”
+I used to play fourth chair harmonium in my post secondary grammar school when I was in kindergarten.”
 3. “Oh, you taught middle school band.
 ARE YOU CRAZY?”

 My responses to their reactions are pretty simple.